 'Dancing with the Stars' pros and their significant others: Who's dating or married to whom?
 (PHOTOS)

-Dancing with the Stars' professional partners are charming, talented and sexy -- so it's not surprising DWTS viewers are interested in learning which pro dancers are married or in a relationship with whom.
+Dancing with the Stars' professional dance partners are charming, talentedand sexy -- so it's not surprising DWTS viewers are interested in learning which pro dancers are married or in a relationship with whom.

 ADVERTISEMENT